-Buprenorphine is similar to Methadone, with the exception that is weaker and not as long acting.
+Buprenorphine is similar to Methadone, with the caveat that it is weaker and not as long-acting.
 Given its lesser potency, there is less of a risk of overdose.
 Buprenorphine is capable of treating all levels of addiction, regardless of how much Tramadol they took.

 Naltrexone is used to block Opioid receptors.
 That means that it can’t provide any of the benefits of other medications, but it can block the high that someone would get if they were to relapse.
 Because it can’t ease the symptoms of withdrawal, however, it is only prescribed after the detox is complete and all Opioids are out of the patient’s symptoms.

 Stages Of Tramadol Withdrawal